kirbykevinson/kirbykevinson.gitlab.io/content/journal/projects/lost-or-unlisted.md

 ## 2018: billyvlogs

-alantutorial parody, where I just sat in the bathtub and did ridiculous shit with an extremely autistic voice.
+alantutorial parody, where I just sit in the bathtub and do ridiculous shit with an extremely autistic voice.
 Only a single backup was made, and it's probably been lost.

 ## 2019: photos from a trip to Moscow

 It was a nice trip, but I was an idiot and didn't back up the photos.
-Though, it's probably still possible to recover some of them.
+I was able to recover some of them in shitty quality, but I'm not sure if I should share them.